yanxiaodi/EmployeePayslipCalculator/README.md

  You can see two buttons here.
 The first button is responsible for calculating the result through the `EmployeePayslipCalculator.Service` project.
 That is similar with the `EmployeePayslipCalculator.WebApi` project.

-The second button can get the result through the web api, which must be run first.
+The second button can get the result through the Web API, which must be run first.
 I write the `WebApiService` class to simplify the use of the HttpClient, which can directly get the result as the correct type.
 The generic type is necessary for this requirement.
-I use JSON.NET to parse the json object.
+I use JSON.NET to parse the JSON object.

 ## Summary